Career Support for doctoral students

 Career course

-The doctoral course "Career Skills for Scientists" is offered twice a year during the spring and autumn semesters.
+The doctoral course career skills for scientists is offered twice a year during the spring and autumn semesters.
 Through lectures and workshops you will learn about career options for PhDs and increase your awareness about all the transferable skills you obtain during your doctoral education.
 The course is particularly popular, because it is a requirement to apply to our internship program for doctoral students.

-Internship Program
+Internship program

-Career Service offers up to 15 internship positions per term (Spring and Autumn) (1 month with a financed salary) at a company or organization in Life Sciences within both private and public sector.
-This program is financially supported by the Committee of Doctoral Education (KFU) at KI.
-More information on internship program for doctoral students
+This internship program for doctoral students is open to doctoral students employed at KI who are or have been enrolled in the doctoral course career skills for scientists (2463).
+KI Career Service offers up to 15 internship positions per term (spring and autumn) for one month with a financed salary at a company or organization in life sciences within the private and public sectors.
+The internship is supported financially by the Committee of Doctoral Education (KFU).

 Inspiration and guidance